Master's programme in ICT Innovation KTH

 ICT Innovation at KTH

-There are six tracks offered through the programme that provides futher technical specialization.
+There are six tracks offered through the programme that provides futher technical specialisation.

 Autonomous Systems KTH (AUSY)

 The track Autonomous Systems is a combination of computer science and mechatronic engineering.
 The track is well aligned with market demand in automobile industry, manufacturing, logistics, shipping, mining, and recycling industries.
 Autonomous software systems are also widely spreading in application areas, such as media, finance, customer service, and healthcare.

 Data Science KTH (DASE)